Chemistry Of Emotions

 Our ancient brains evolved the perfect way to keep us safe by controlling the chemicals in our mind to moderate our behavior.

 When two neurons meet, a very small gap (synapse) exists between them.
-The electrical impulse traveling along the axon of the neuron must convert into a chemical signal to bridge this gap.
+The electrical impulse travelling along the axon of the neuron must convert into a chemical signal to bridge this gap.
 The chemicals that do this are called neurotransmitters.
 These so-called chemical messengers are involved in our different responses to situations.

 Adrenaline: These hormones are released by adrenal glands that sit on top of each kidney, adrenaline increases the flow of blood to our muscles, raises our heart rate and dilates our pupils.
 It is crucial in our fight or flight survival responses.